Central Manchester University Hospitals NHS Foundation Trust

+Central Manchester University Hospital NHS Foundation Trust, was a large NHS foundation trust in Manchester, England, that was founded in 2009 and merged with University Hospital of South Manchester NHS Foundation Trust in 2017 to form the current Manchester University NHS Foundation Trust.

-Central Manchester University Hospital NHS Foundation Trust, established in 2009, ran eight hospitals in Manchester and Trafford: Manchester Royal Infirmary, Royal Manchester Children's Hospital, Saint Mary's Hospital, Manchester, Manchester Royal Eye Hospital and University Dental Hospital of Manchester in Manchester, and Trafford General Hospital, Altrincham Hospital and Stretford Memorial Hospital in Trafford.
+The trust ran eight hospitals in Manchester and Trafford: Manchester Royal Infirmary, Royal Manchester Children's Hospital, Saint Mary's Hospital, Manchester, Manchester Royal Eye Hospital and University Dental Hospital of Manchester in Manchester, and Trafford General Hospital, Altrincham Hospital and Stretford Memorial Hospital in Trafford.

-It is a teaching hospital of the School of Medicine, University of Manchester and one of the Shelford Group.
-Sir Mike Deegan was Chief Executive from 2001.
-He was reckoned by the Health Service Journal to be the 54th most influential person in the English NHS in 2015.

 History

+Dr Frank Renaud was employed at Manchester Royal Infirmary as honorary physician (1848–1866) and consulting physician (1866–1902).
 The Infirmary, Manchester Convalescent Home, St Mary's, the Royal Eye Hospital, the Dental Hospital and the Foot Hospital in Manchester were entitled The United Manchester Hospitals when they were taken into the National Health Service in 1948 and run by one hospital management committee.

-Merger
+Sir Mike Deegan was Chief Executive from 2001.

 Central Manchester University Hospitals NHS Foundation Trust merged with University Hospital of South Manchester NHS Foundation Trust to form Manchester University NHS Foundation Trust on 1 October 2017 as proposed in a report by Sir Jonathan Michael.
-The merged trust is intended to take over North Manchester General Hospital, at present run by Pennine Acute Hospitals NHS Trust.

 Sites

 The main hospitals share a large site between Oxford Road and Upper Brook Street in Manchester, close to the Manchester Medical School (part of the University of Manchester).
 The Dental Hospital is on a separate site on a peppercorn rent from the University of Manchester.
 The three Trafford hospitals run by Trafford Healthcare Trust were taken over by CMFT in 2012.

-The Trust commissioned one of the biggest Private Finance Initiative schemes in the NHS, designed by Anglo-American architects Anshen Dyer and built by Lend Lease.
+The Trust commissioned one of the biggest Private Finance Initiative schemes in the NHS, designed by Anglo-American architects Anshen Dyer and built by Lendlease.
 On the same site since summer 2009 are the new Children's Hospital, St Mary's Hospital (Maternity and Babies), the new wing of Manchester Royal Infirmary, and the new Eye Hospital It is possible to access one hospital from the others without going outside.
 A link bridge links the old St Mary's Hospital building with its own new wing, the Eye Hospital, the Children's Hospital and the new wing of the Royal Infirmary.

 The Children's Hospital contains 371 beds and is the largest free-standing children's hospital in the UK.

 The trust has one of the 11 Genomics Medicines Centres associated with Genomics England which will open across England in February 2014.
 All the data produced in the 100,000 Genomes project will be made available to drugs companies and researchers to help them create precision drugs for future generations.